redsorbet/sn2md/README.md

 # Supernote to Markdown converter (sn2md)

-A CLI tool to convert Supernote `.note` files to markdown using any LLM supported by the [LLM library](https://llm.datasette.io/en/stable/plugins/directory.html).
+A CLI tool to convert Supernote `.note`, PDFs, and images  to markdown using any LLM supported by the [LLM library](https://llm.datasette.io/en/stable/plugins/directory.html).

 ![Supernote to Markdown](docs/supernote-to-markdown.png)